ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-init-config.md

 #### Creating a new VM
 {: #vum-init-config-create-new-vm}

 This task creates a new VM ready for use as the proxy server.
-Use the settings from Table 1 Deployment Values to populate the configuration.
+Use the settings from _Table 1 – Deployment Values_ to populate the configuration.

 1. In the vSphere Web Client, go to **Home** > **VMs and Templates**.
 2. In the Navigator pane, right-click **datacenter1**, and then click **New Virtual Machine** > **New Virtual Machine**.